WPgenWeakest Precondition Generator

 Proof using. introv WF. unfolds mkstruct. xpull. intros Q'. xchanges WF.
 Qed.

-Definition of wpgen that Includes mkstruct
+Definition of wpgen with mkstruct

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=